 Installing a progressive web app on iOS

 Installing a progressive web app on iOS is simple, though not particularly intuitive.
 First, users should open the website in Safari.
 Next, they choose the Share button.
 Next, they click Add to Home Screen, followed by Add.
 Users can then change the name, which is a good idea if they also use the company’s native app.

 Users will now have the PWA installed on their desktop.
 It will look and act like a regular app icon, and clicking it will launch the PWA in a new Safari tab.

 Note that iOS users running iOS 11 may need to enable Service Workers in the Experimental Webkit Features section of Safari’s settings.
 In iOS 12 and newer, this is no longer considered an experimental feature and is on by default.

 Will progressive web apps replace native apps?

 This is another great question.
 For now, the App Store and the Google Play Store are fairly well entrenched, and we don’t see that changing anytime soon.
 Games, for example, aren’t going to transition to progressive web apps.
 Additionally, the limitations currently in place for iOS users are real.
 If your business needs to offer a mobile functionality that’s not yet possible in a progressive web app on iOS, then it might not be time to make the switch quite yet.

 That said, many businesses should take a long, hard look at the functionality that is offered in their app or apps and evaluate whether that functionality can be offered better through a progressive web app.
 The never-ending quest of keeping up with operating system updates can make native app development a challenge, and this challenge disappears entirely for businesses that transition to progressive web apps.

 Still not sure whether the move to progressive web apps is right for your business?
-We can help with the decision-making process, too.
-Contact us to get started.
+We can help with creating custom software solutions and can help with the decision-making process.
+Contact us for a free consultation.